Two-Edged Sword

 4. Learn to be content in whatever circumstances you are in.

-5. Help to heal with pleasant words that are a honeycomb, sweet to the soul and healing to the bones, and the sweetness of speech adds persuasiveness.
+5. Help to heal relationships with pleasant words that are like honey, sweet to the soul and healing to the bones, and the sweetness of speech adds persuasiveness.

 Personal commitment: To open my mouth with wisdom and healing.
 “Based on what I have learned from God’s Word, I commit to remain patient, to wait before I answer, and to speak kindly.”